 Here, breakthrough discoveries can more quickly be translated into new treatments and technologies benefitting kids.

-This exciting effort opens in 2020, coinciding with the 150th Anniversary of Children’s National Medical Center.
+This exciting effort opens in 2020, coinciding with the 150th Anniversary of Children’s National Health System.

 On Nov.
 28, 2018, Children's National Health System held a groundbreaking ceremony at the former Walter Reed Army Medical Center.

 With this expansion, Children’s National will pursue new high-impact opportunities in pediatric genomic and precision medicine, anchored by our Center for Genetic Medicine Research and our Rare Disease Institute.
 This exciting field of medicine holds promise for significantly better outcomes with fewer side effects.

 A critical component of success is the co-location of Children’s National research with key partners and incubator space.
 Our location near the National Institutes of Health and other relevant federal agencies is an important asset.

 Together, we’ll create an ecosystem for nurturing innovation from discovery to commercialization.
 These advances will span new drugs, medical devices, precision diagnostics and health technologies.

 Also housed on the site will be an outpatient care center that will provide more convenient access for new and existing patients.
 It will feature comprehensive primary care services and the clinical services of our Rare Disease Institute, which treats children with genetic and metabolic diseases.